Requirements to use video ad rules

 - Google Ad Manager 360 with an advanced video contract

-- Use of the IMA SDK 3 or a player that uses VMAP for ad insertion (see the supported environments)
+- Use of the IMA SDK 3 or a player that uses VMAP for ad insertion (learn more about supported environments)

 - Content ingestion is not required to serve mid-rolls through ad rules.
 However: